djahiz/PasswdGen/README.md

 This program allows you to generate random passwords.

 # Library
-This program uses the library Qt 5.7 for the graphical interface.
+It uses the library Qt 5.7 for the graphical interface.